kunalkseven/JavaScript_Concepts/README.md

 ## What is object.seal and object.freeze in Javascript?

+Object.seal() allows changes to the existing properties of an object.
+It prevents from deletion of existing properties but cannot prevent them from external changes.
+Object.freeze() does not allow so.
+It makes an object immune to everything even little changes cannot be made.

 ## What is the difference between map and set in Javascript?

 ## What is Weakmap and Weakset in Javascript